gregmoille/pyLLE/README.md

 ## Example

-<a name="ref1">1</a>: Lugiato, Luigi A., and René Lefever.
+<a name="ref1">1</a>: Luigi A. Lugiato and René Lefever.
 "Spatial dissipative structures in passive optical systems."
 Physical review letters 58, no. 21 (1987): 2209.

-<a name="ref1">2</a>: Chembo, Yanne K., and Curtis R. Menyuk.
+<a name="ref1">2</a>: Yanne K. Chembo and Curtis R. Menyuk.
 "Spatiotemporal Lugiato-Lefever formalism for Kerr-comb generation in whispering-gallery-mode resonators."
 Physical Review A 87, no. 5 (2013): 053852.

-<a name="ref1">3</a>:Coen, Stéphane, Hamish G. Randle, Thibaut Sylvestre, and Miro Erkintalo.
+<a name="ref1">3</a>: Stéphane Coen, Hamish G. Randle, Thibaut Sylvestre, and Miro Erkintalo.
 "Modeling of octave-spanning Kerr frequency combs using a generalized mean-field Lugiato–Lefever model."
 Optics letters 38, no. 1 (2013): 37-39.